vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 Regardless of your experience with bots, you should review [this page](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0&tabs=cs) before starting the lab.

-### Lab 1.1: Setting up for bot development

-We will be developing a bot using the latest .NET SDK (v4).
-To get started, we'll need to download the Bot Framework Emulator, and we'll need to create a Web App Bot and get the source code.

-#### Download the Bot Framework Emulator

-You can download the v4 Preview Bot Framework Emulator for testing your bot locally.
-The instructions for the rest of the labs will assume you've downloaded the v4 Emulator (as opposed to the v3 Emulator).
-Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and downloading the most recent version of the emulator that has the tag "4.1.0" (select the ".exe" file, if you are using windows).

-The emulator installs to `c:\Users\`_your-username_`\AppData\Local\botframework\app-`_version_`\botframework-emulator.exe` or to your Downloads folder, depending on browser.

-**If you're using a DSVM, you'll need to run the Emulator as an administrator.**

-Now that you've downloaded and open the Bot Emulator, the next thing you have to set up is [ngrok, which allows us to connect to bots hosted remotely](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0#configure-ngrok).
-While most of the testing we'll do is local, you'll need ngrok to access the published version of the bot in the Emulator.
-There are two main steps to set this up:

-1. Download ngrok from this website: <https://ngrok.com/download.> Click "Save as" when you download it so you can control where it gets saved (pick your Documents or Downloads folder, it should default to Downloads).
-Next, navigate to the install location and unzip the file (right click and select "Extract all...") and extract it one level up from the downloaded file (e.g. to  C:\Users\antho\Downloads\).
-2. Open the Bot Framework Emulator and hit the settings button (gear icon in bottom left corner).
-In the "Path to ngrok" box, hit "Browse," find "ngrok.exe", click "Select ngrok", and then click "Save".

 #### Create an Azure Web App Bot